"Hoe Down, Sew Down"

 No on-line or email entry forms will be accepted.
 Download and turn in application packet.

 CAUTION!!
 Some categories have changed!
-Refer to this site and State Fashion Revue Site for accurate class details.
-This manual contains information to both participate in and coordinate a fashion revue.
+Refer to this site and the State Fashion Revue Site for accurate class details.
+See the State 2015 Guide for Judges for scorecards and information about how entries are judged.